bibleforge/BibleForgeDB/readme.txt

 and all other related data, such as the Strong's numbers and grammatical information, are in the public domain.

-The Chinese King James Version (中文英皇欽定本) (bible_zh_s_all.sql.gz and bible_zh_t_all.sql.gz) is distributed under the the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0).
+The Chinese King James Version (中文英皇欽定本) (bible_zh_s_all.sql.gz and bible_zh_t_all.sql.gz) is distributed under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0).
 The CKJV was created by the team from http://ckjv.asia/.

 To the extent possible under law, the author(s) have dedicated all copyright and related and